A Scene-aware Models Adaptation Scheme for Cross-scene Online Inference on Mobile Devices: Evaluation

 \subsubsection{Scene Encoder $\mathcal{M}_{scene}$}

-We first test $\mathcal{M}_{scene}$ on classifying scenes on the validation set of seen scenes.
+For the VD task, we test $\mathcal{M}_{scene}$ on classifying scenes on the validation set of seen scenes.
 Scenes are defined based on the multi-level clustering results.
 Figure~\ref{fig:model_scene} shows the scene classification confusion matrix of scene encoder $\mathcal{M}_{scene}$ on the validation set.
 It can be seen that $\mathcal{M}_{scene}$ works well among almost all scenes.
 There also exist some exceptional scenes that are confusing to $\mathcal{M}_{scene}$.
 We merge similar scenes in the feature space before training compressed models.